 |

-Physicians, whom the sick employ in their helplessness,
+Physicians, whom the sick employ in their

-planted on the rock Christ Jesus, the true idea of spiritual power. |
+feet may be planted on the rock Christ Jesus, the true idea of spiritual power.

 |